gecio/gecio.github.io/docs/_optimist/guided_tour/step22/index.en.md

 +--------------------------------------+---------------+------+--------------------------------------------------------------------------------+--------+--------+
 ```

-Here we see an "empty shell" of a domain with automatically create NS and SOA entries that are ready for immediate query.
+Here you see an "empty shell" of a domain with automatically create NS and SOA entries that are ready for immediate query.

 ```bash
 $ dig +short @dns1.ddns.innovo.cloud foobar.cloud NS